Understanding Hip Dysplasia in Dogs: Navigating Your Pet’s Health Journey

-Hip dysplasia develops in young dogs as they grow.
-It’s even possible to notice the signs from as early as six weeks old.
-In many cases, dogs may not show signs until they are two years old.
-Each animal is different, and it’s important to keep an eye on your pet’s condition.
-Speak to your vet if you notice:
+Hip dysplasia typically develops in young dogs as they grow, with signs potentially appearing as early as six weeks old or not until they reach two years of age.
+Each dog is unique, so it’s essential to monitor your pet’s condition closely.
+Consult your veterinarian if you observe:

 - Decreased activity

 - Difficulty climbing stairs or jumping up

 - Struggles to stand up in the morning